Latest Numbers Show New Home Sales Drop in Milwaukee

 Pricing and Mortgage Trends

-Average mortgage size on new homes jumped year-over-year along with new home prices.
-In December 2013, the average mortgage size was $300,794, up 25.0% from a year earlier.
-In November 2013, average mortgage size jumped 16.1% from a year earlier.
+The average mortgage size on newly sold homes gained year-over-year in contrast to the average price of new homes.
+In March 2014, the average mortgage size was $262,567, up 3.0% from a year earlier.
+In February 2014, average mortgage size on newly sold homes saw a 2.2% fall from a year earlier.